iwasz/gtkforms/doc/index.rst

 Form is a virtual beeing in GtkForms, because elements of a form (called inputs) may be laid out everywhere on the window, making virtually entire vindow a form.
-GtkForms distingushig inputs and other GtkWindgets by name. **Every widget whise name starts with an exclamation mark is an input**.
+GtkForms distingushig inputs and other GtkWindgets by name. **Every widget whose name starts with an exclamation mark is an input**.

 To submit a form you must invoke special function : ``$app->submit (...)```.
 You may do it specifying a callback of some button, or you may do it programmaticaly in your custom ``IView`` implementation (I mean